-It’s easy to dismiss camping lanterns as bulky, heavy, or inefficient but with improvements to LED tech and battery tech, they’ve become more viable.
+It’s easy to dismiss even the best camping lanterns as bulky, heavy, or inefficient but with improvements to LED tech and battery tech, they’ve become more viable.

-Quick Answer: The 5 Best Camping Lanterns For 2017
+Quick Answer: The 7 Best Rated Camping Lanterns For 2021

 - Coleman Quad(TM) LED Lantern